Cereceres/koords/README.md

 # Usage

-With a set of points=[[x1,y1],[x2,y2]....] that form a polygon find is a point extra given is inside or out of the polygon given too.
+For a given set of (2D)-points [[x1,y1],[x2,y2]....], we construct an anticlockwise polygon.
+We tell if a  point is inside of the polygon.
 ```js

 let koors = require('koords')